Suzanna-Linn/slua/docs/moving-datatypes.md

 ### Types in LL constants and functions

 In SLua, LL constants, function return values, and the elements of lists returned by LL functions have the type number if their LSL type is integer or float.
-- The only exception is ll.List2Integer(), which returns an SLua integer.

 For LL function parameters that are integer or float in LSL, SLua accepts both number and integer types.
 - If a number with decimals is passed to a parameter expecting an integer, the decimal part is truncated (not rounded).
-- Many, but not all, of these functions also accept a boolean type, which is internally cast to an integer.
+- Many of these functions also accept a boolean type, which is internally cast to an integer.

 In SLua, LL constants that contain a uuid have type uuid.
 In LSL they have type string.